Yet man is born unto trouble, as the sparks fly upward (Job 5.7).

 - The best type of trouble (if one can talk of such a thing) comes as a trial.
 A trial places us under examination, tests our suitability for a particular situation, and enables us to sympathise with others who’re enduring the same.
 It’s productive, in other words.

 - Trials also strengthen our endurance and prepare us for even worse ordeals.

 - We don’t share our experience of trials often enough.
 There’s comfort to be had in knowing that you aren’t alone in the ‘fiery furnace’, and that others have survived.

 - We are nothing without love.

-- ‘There is a friend who sticks closer than a brother’ (Proverbs 18.24).
+- ‘There is a friend who sticks closer than a brother’ (Prov.
+18.24).
 Some friendships manifest a degree of commitment that may exceed familial and even matrimonial bonds.
 You can ignore, betray, berate, and belittle such a friend.
 But their adhesion doesn’t weaken.
 Indeed, the very reverse seems true.
 Neither do they resent, retaliate, or in any respect return in kind.
 Such a friend brings the best out in you, and you the same in them.

 - Such a friendship bears the hallmarks of eternity.
 Thus, endurance authenticates veracity.
 As St Jerome remarked: ‘A friendship that can cease has never been real’.